Salilw1999/iesg-whitelabel-grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy/index.md

 ---
-title: Plan your IAM integration strategy
+title: Plan your IESG integration strategy
-menuTitle: Plan your IAM integration strategy
+menuTitle: Plan your IESG integration strategy
 description: Learn how to plan your identity and access management strategy before setting up Grafana.
 weight: 100
 keywords: